Lilyah/gallery/README.md

 ## General Information
-- The purpose of the project is to master PHP OOP.
+- The purpose of the project is for developer to master PHP OOP.

 ## Technologies Used
 - PHP - [version 7.*](https://www.php.net/)